mihaibirsan/Shopping-List-WebApp/README.markdown

 iPhone Shopping List
 ====================

-A shopping list web app for iPhone that is designed to be used offline as well
+A shopping list web app for iPhone that is designed to be used offline as well.
+To test the application, visit http://dev.gysserae.ro/shopping/app/ from your iPhone, iPod, iPad or any WebKit browser (Safari, Chrome, etc).

 Features